intel/QATzip/README.md

 instances or memory.
 This feature allows for a common software stack between server platforms that have acceleration devices and non-accelerated platforms.
 * Automatic recovery from hardware compression failure.
+* Provide streaming interface of compression and decompression to achieve better compression ratio and throughput for data sets that are submitted piecemeal.

 ## Hardware Requirements